zdyxry/LeetCode/README.md

 - [x] 1732 Find the Highest Altitude
 - [x] 1742 Maximum Number of Balls in a Box
 - [x] 1748 Sum of Unique Elements
+- [x] 1752 Check if Array Is Sorted and Rotated